9 Pediatric Care jobs in Canada

 - Understand the physical, mental, and emotional demands of the Assistant Director of Nursing Care role.

-It would be an asset, but not required, if our new Director of Nursing Care team member has:
+It would be an asset, but not required, if our new Assistant Director of Nursing team member has:

 - RNAO/RPNAO membership.

-- MDS credentialed (Optional dependant on Village size).
+- MDS credentialed (Optional dependent on Village size).

 - An awareness and understanding of infection control practices, workplace hazardous materials and chemicals (WHMIS), as well as, all relevant health and safety procedures.